pdsam/feup-lpoo/README.md

 > How can someone install the game in their computer.

-Make sure to have Java 8 installed.
+Make sure you have Java 8 installed.

 ### Linux